12 Best Water Parks in Europe for Thrill Seeking Adults

 Address: 20 rue du pré des merlans – 77700 Bailly Romainvilliers

 Suppose you are visiting France’s capital and are up for a day trip from Paris, head over to Aqualagon!
-This amazing waterpark belongs to a Center Park just next to Disneyland, but luckily they are selling day passes as well.
+This amazing waterpark belongs to a Center Park just next to Disneyland, but luckily they are also selling day passes.
 It’s a good spot for families, but adults will have as much fun, especially if you are on the sportive side: Aquagym courses, water polo matches, rock climbing, and thrilling slides.

-The best and most unique slide is certainly the Aqua Slide.
-Racing down the waters on a bodyboard?
+The best and most unique slide is the Aqua Slide, where you race down the waters on a bodyboard.
 Don’t forget your helmet!

 Suppose you are looking to relax a bit, head over to the lagoon, the highlight of Aqualagon.
-The outdoor pool is heated geothermal to 30°C, perfect for floating around and taking in the view over the closeby lake.
+The heated outdoor pool is geothermal at 30°C, perfect for floating around and viewing the closeby lake.

 3. Aqualandia, Benidorm (Spain)